 Today we live with more uncertainty and fear in an unsettled world filled with anger and seemingly without hope – who could even imagine a society in total lock-down as a deadly virus runs rampant across the entire globe – and the recent protests and civil unrest related to race relations and the police.
 Many are wondering, is this the end times that the Bible warns about?
 Jesus told his disciples in Matthew Chapter 24 verses 3 through 8, And as he sat upon the mount of Olives, the disciples came unto him privately, saying, “Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”
 And Jesus answered and said unto them, “Take heed that no man deceive you.
 For many shall come in my name, saying, I am Christ; and shall deceive many.
 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.
 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows.”

 Certainly, many things we see today could be a signal that we have indeed entered into the “beginning of sorrows” that Jesus referenced.
 Just as our own lives will one day end, we don’t dwell on it, but our own mortality is inevitable.
 We as believers also know the end of times will come, as foretold in the Bible, according to God’s plans and no man knows the date or hour, only the Father in heaven.
-Based on that, I can’t say “the end is near” or whether or not we are truly entering the “beginning of sorrows” – but given the signs that Jesus referenced, I do feel that we are nearing that time.
+Given the signs that Jesus referenced, I do feel that we are nearing the end times and the rapture of the church is closer than ever.
 So how does that relate to mankind right here and now?
+Are you fearful, do you feel anxious considering the signs of our times that point towards a beginning of sorrows?
+You don’t have to be afraid – there is hope and we have answers that will help the unbeliever to understand the events of today.
 To the reader, maybe you aren’t sure about your own condition, spiritually or otherwise, and maybe you would like to know more – I encourage you to read on as we continue with our discussion of death and life.

-Every person has the opportunity to reconcile with God through our savior Jesus Christ, but it is not out of fear that we should seek redemption, but from a place of surrender as we acknowledge our own separation from God, our sins and transgressions, and then accept the free gift of salvation through Christ.
+Every person has the opportunity to reconcile with God through our savior Jesus Christ.
+It requires humility, putting aside our own pride and self-sufficiency, as we acknowledge our separation from God due to our sins and transgressions, that we are able to accept the free gift of salvation through Christ.
 God does not blame us for existing within this fallen world, but because God is perfection, He can not dwell with us unless we are redeemed within this lost existence – which is why He gave His Son, Jesus Christ, God in the flesh, to sacrifice his very life so that we could be made new.
 This ultimate sacrifice by God towards mankind is the free gift that brings us into that close relationship with our Creator that was intended from the beginning.
 This is the only way to redemption, as pointed out by our Lord in John Chapter 14, verse 6, Jesus saith unto him, “I am the way, the truth, and the life: no man cometh unto the Father, but by me.”

 Plain and simple, Jesus is the answer to that age-old question that we all face – is this brief period of time that we spend on this earth all that there is?
 What happens after we take our final breath – do we simply return to the earth as human debris buried and eventually forgotten – or is there more?
 Most people spend their time avoiding that question or they work it out in their own mind, creating their own version of a god – usually it goes like this – “I believe in a higher being that loves us and when we die we go on to a better place.”
 This is a dangerous approach to a serious question – one that impacts our eternal life beyond this brief period on earth – but for so many, it helps settle the issue or it provides some form of relief so they don’t have to get down into the weeds of spiritual life.
 Honestly, to a certain degree, I get it – many people that I speak with about faith and religion are so put off by the modern-day church in America that they would rather spend their time anywhere else than in a seat on Sunday morning surrounded by all these nicely dressed do-gooders.
 I can’t say that I blame them – the church in the last seventy or so years has become more of a club than an outreach to the masses and the message of eternal life, the “Good News” of the Gospel regarding Jesus has been lost in the shuffle.
 Television preachers to a great extent have watered down or totally taken the message off course to suit their own desires leaving many wondering why waste their time.
 Overall I do not think that our modern-day churches are going to receive the warm welcome by our savior that is expected – collectively so many have dropped the ball.
 I could write all day on the topic, in fact, I would encourage you to read our message Death of the Church – Comfort Zone Christianity which goes much deeper into this sad spiritual decline from within our church of today.
 So why should we even bother with these issues?
 Because we are eternal beings, created by God, and we seek answers because we know there is more, we feel that void in our own lives that can’t be filled with material things or busy careers – we hunger for that fulfilling relationship with God whether we realize it or not.
 In this journey of discovery, we need to be careful and heed the warnings of the apostle Paul in his writings to Timothy (2 Timothy chapter 3) – where he speaks of those that will create their own form of religion and will hold to a “form of godliness” but will deny the power of God.
 Paul warns to avoid such people and beliefs, for the dangers this represents goes far beyond the simple idea of settling the debate internally – it puts those very people at risk of losing everything in eternity.
 We see this all around us and far too often in my experiences I hear from people that have not accepted Jesus into their hearts express a “form of godliness” through their own ideas of what a creator or higher being represents to them.
 My response to that is to ask a simple question – what do you truly believe and what is that based upon?
 Have you taken the time to just stop and consider what path you are taking – have you reconciled with God?
 We are given the gift of salvation, eternal life through Jesus, not by our own works or good deeds, but because God loves us so much that while we were yet sinners, Christ died for us.
 That’s the message of hope – you are of great value in the sight of God, our creator.
 It doesn’t matter what you’ve done or how you’ve lived your life, either good or bad or indifferent – God’s love is there for you – this free gift of eternal life that through Christ bridges that gap that stands between us and our heavenly Father.
 Simply through your one step of faith, believing that Christ died for you and was resurrected by God, that relationship with our creator is fulfilled.
 Do you believe in Jesus Christ?
 Have you ever just sat down and thought it over – what do you believe?